tornikesolvd/bank-atm-simulator/ARCHITECTURE.md

 The mapping part is important - databases return `ResultSet` objects with raw data, so we have methods like `mapResultSetToAccount()` that take that raw data and turn it into a nice Account object with all the right types.

-## Service Classes - The Business Logic Coordinators
+## Service Classes - The Business Logic

 Services are where the business rules live.
 They sit between the application code (like `BankATMApp`) and the repositories.